wso2/docs-is/en/docs/guides/login/saml-back-channel-logout.md

 ---

-The instructions below guide you through configuring SAML 2.0 back-channel Logout.
+The instructions below guide you through configuring SAML 2.0 back-channel logout.

 Register your applications with WSO2 Identity Server.
 Make sure you have a service provider configured in WSO2 Identity Server for every application that you are going to try this feature out on.